-In only eight months, theSpace has moved from an idea to a reality.
-However, it is the play between idea and reality which continues to provide valuable lessons on how to evolve our core concept.
+In only eight months, theSpace has moved from an idea and philosophy surrounding 'connection' to a reality.
+However, it is that play between idea and reality which continues to provide valuable lessons on how to evolve our core concept.

-What we have come to see, ultimately, is that the myth of the isolated creator, working alone, is just that.
-For all creators depend on a creative commons - that educates their imagination--the sense of what’s possible.
-Also, all creators depend on a community of other creators - for inspiration, for feedback, for learning, for challenge.
-Think of the Group of Seven, or writer’s workshops or all the coffee houses and other social place where creatives have always met for conversation and interaction--these social spaces have always been vital elements for any creator or creative process.
+We have also come to understand, ultimately,that the myth of the isolated creator, working alone, is just that.
+For all creators depend on a creative commons --one which educates their imagination to a sense of what’s possible.
+Also, all creators depend on a community of other creators, for inspiration, for feedback, for learning, for challenge.
+Think of the Group of Seven, or writer’s workshops or all the coffee houses and other social places where creatives have always met for conversation and interaction--these social spaces have always been vital elements for any creator or creative process.

-And so we have come to realize that all creators need some form of generative community; which theSpace also nurtures, through it’s platform of group collaboration---while working on individual pieces---as well as by blending social opportunities such as games night, birthday parties, seasonal celebrations and other forms of ‘hanging out’.
+And so we have come to realize that all creators need some form of generative community---which theSpace also nurtures, through it’s platform of group collaboration---and while working on individual pieces or projects.This in addition to organically blending social opportunities like Games nights, birthday and seasonal celebrations, or hanging out'---all driven by members.

-In this way, theSpace offers a welcoming third space, (outside of work or home), where members can feel a sense of belonging and membership, as well as an unscripted and sophisticated experience of peer mentorship, friendship and to express genuine and sustainable personal agency as an independent from but complementary to work and home in building a confident voice of self-advocacy.
+In this way, theSpace offers a welcoming third space, (outside of work or home), where members can feel a sense of belonging and membership, as well as an unscripted and sophisticated experience of peer mentorship, friendship and an opportunity to express genuine and sustainable personal agency-- independent from, but complementary to work and home in building a confident voice of self-advocacy.

 To summarize our insights to date - theSpace offers members an opportunity for apprenticeship for creative self-employment, as well as building a generative community which supports more effective autonomy and self-advocacy.